Mexican beach resort tries to lure tourists back in the midst of the pandemic

 But the management has also prepared for the worst-case scenario, setting aside eight rooms behind a “restricted area” sign as an isolation ward in the event of suspected cases of covid-19, the illness caused by the novel coronavirus.
 It hasn’t been used yet.

-“We need to give our clients the assurance that we’re taking this seriously,” said Eduardo Segura’s, the Cape’s manager.
+“We need to give our clients the assurance that we’re taking this seriously,” said Eduardo Segura, the Cape’s manager.
 “It’s like opening for the first time all over again.”

 Based on the current caseload, the Mexican government is allowing Cabo hotels to fill 30 percent of their rooms.
 At that ceiling, some hotels said they would lose money and have chosen not to open.
 The Cape is making a small profit, Segura said.

 Surprising some, American guests have eagerly returned.
-This month, Olympic snowboarding champion Shaun White was spotted at poolside after a surf session.
+This month, Olympic snowboarding champion Shaun White was spotted poolside after a surf session.
 NBA player Chandler Parsons dined with friends.

 Other American guests, like Maggie Galvin, an emergency room nurse from Los Angeles, were just trying to briefly escape a horrible year as safely as possible.